Translate this page to any language by choosing a language in the box below.

 Deep ocean currents are density-driven and differ from surface currents in scale, speed, and energy.

-The colder and saltier the ocean water, the denser it is.
+The colder and saltier the ocean water, the more dense it is.
 The greater the density differences between different layers in the water column, the greater the mixing and circulation.
 Density differences in ocean water contribute to a global-scale circulation system, also called the global conveyor belt The global conveyor belt includes both surface and deep ocean currents that circulate the globe in a 1,000-year cycle.

 This circulation is the result of two simultaneous processes: